 We require universal masking and wear appropriate protective equipment.

-- All staff members, patients and visitors must wear masks in the facilities (except children under age 2).
+- All staff members, patients and visitors (if permitted) must wear masks in the facilities (except children under age 2).

 - All clinical staff members wear face masks and shields.

 - Measures such as e-check-in are being implemented so patients reduce unnecessary contact with surfaces and staff at check-in and check-out.

 We are extremely focused on keeping our facilities clean.

 - Surfaces and equipment are thoroughly cleaned and disinfected, using products that are effective against a range of organisms and viruses, including the coronavirus that causes COVID-19.

 - Our exam rooms and treatment rooms are cleaned and disinfected frequently, including before and after each patient, according to the guidelines of our Johns Hopkins infection prevention experts, and the CDC, the Maryland Department of Health and DC Health.